sjbowen/storyweb.info/index.md

 **Story:Web** will be exhibited at the [Glasgow Science Centre](https://www.glasgowsciencecentre.org/) from June to October 2021 on the lead up to [COP26 - the UN Climate Change Conference ](https://ukcop26.org/) in Glasgow.

-## We need your Story:Snippets!
-We will demonstrate what a **Story:Web** looks like, sounds like, and is interacted with in the exhibition.
-To do this we need **Story:Snippets** to build a **Story:Web** – objects, information, media that connect with each other and show the complicated stories about climate change.

-We have begun with a grey seal skull specimen and its link to coastal squeeze - see below.
-Now we need you to add further images, sounds, or text representing further "Story:Snippets" by [using this online form](https://forms.gle/LSFefgYDQeUg5To96){:target="_blank"}.

-<div class="flourish-embed flourish-network" data-src="visualisation/4975961"><script src="https://public.flourish.studio/resources/embed.js">{newline}</script></div>

 ## More on the Story:Web Concept
 Museum collections are more than objects, they are objects with stories that should evoke emotional responses and provoke reflection.
 Collections can sometimes lose their power to amaze, by being fixed in time and perspective.